Duty Reclaim Request a Demo

 What is CAPE and why does it matter for customs brokers?

 The CAPE (Customs Automated Processing Environment) portal allows customs brokers to file IEEPA refund claims on behalf of importers.
 Phase 1 covers 63% of impacted entries.
-The volume of claims will be enormous, and CBP's schema validation means any malformed CSV comes back rejected.
+The portal opened April 20, 2026.
+Volume is high and CBP's schema validation means any malformed CSV comes back rejected.

 Does Duty Reclaim integrate with our TMS?